Interviews

 Advantages of interviews include possibilities of collecting detailed information about research questions.
 Moreover, in in this type of primary data collection researcher has direct control over the flow of process and she has a chance to clarify certain issues during the process if needed.
 Disadvantages, on the other hand, include longer time requirements and difficulties associated with arranging an appropriate time with perspective sample group members to conduct interviews.

 When conducting interviews you should have an open mind and refrain from displaying disagreements in any forms when viewpoints expressed by interviewees contradict your own ideas.
-Moreover, timing and environment for interviews need to be scheduled effectively.
+Moreover, timing and environment need to be scheduled effectively.
 Specifically, interviews need to be conducted in a relaxed environment, free of any forms of pressure for interviewees whatsoever.

 Respected scholars warn that “in conducting an interview the interviewer should attempt to create a friendly, non-threatening atmosphere.
 Much as one does with a cover letter, the interviewer should give a brief, casual introduction to the study; stress the importance of the person’s participation; and assure anonymity, or at least confidentiality, when possible.”[2]